msymeonides/Migrate3D/README.md

 ### Euclidean Distance:

-The Euclidean distance over n timepoints.
-Finds the length of a line segment between an object’s coordinates over n time points.
+The Euclidean distance over a number of timepoints.
+Finds the length of a line segment between a pair of timepoints for an object, for all values of time up to τ (which is set in an autodetected/tunable parameter).

 $$
 Euclidean \ Distance =\sqrt{(x_{t} - x_{t-n})^{2} + (y_{t} - y_{t-n})^{2} + (z_{t} - z_{t-n})^{2}}
 $$

+The results of this analysis are saved in a worksheet named "Euclidean medians", with each row being an object ID and each column being a number of timepoints.

 ### Turning Angle:

-The angle, θ, between two consecutive vectors, a and b, with a given timepoint interval, is calculated by first finding the dot product of the two vectors:
+The angle, θ, between two consecutive vectors, a and b, with a given timepoint interval (up to τ, which is a tunable parameter), is calculated by first finding the dot product of the two vectors:

 $$
 a \cdot b = a_xb_x + a_yb_y + a_zb_z